The Midnight Sun Explained

 In Nordkapp, the sun shines for 1800 hours without interruption - a total of 75 days.
 This phenomenon occurs every year as it’s not due to some strange aberration, but due to the physics of the Earth and the sun.

-The Earth rotates completely every 24 hours, and it’s this movement which creates night and day.
+The Earth rotates completely every 24 hours, and it’s this movement that creates night and day.
 However, the length of daytime and night-time hours is not equal and this is because the Earth is tilted on its axis by 23.4 degrees.
 If it were completely perpendicular there would be a fixed night and day of 12 hours each.

 In addition to the earth rotating around on its own axis, it’s also circling the sun.
 This orbit takes one year to complete.
 As it moves around the sun, the tilted axis means that at times part of the Earth will be closer to the sun than others.
 It’s also why summer occurs at different times of the year in the north and south hemispheres.